Valer100/winaccent/README_v1.2.0.md

 ---

 ### Windows 8.x support
 The accent color shades are not supported on Windows 8.x.
 These colors will return `None` on this Windows version.
-Here is a list of the supported colors and booleans:
+Here are the supported colors and booleans:

 - `accent_normal`
 - `accent_menu`
 - `titlebar_active`
 - `titlebar_inactive`
 - `window_border`
-- `is_titlebar_colored`
+- `is_titlebar_colored` (will always return `True` in this Windows version)

 You can check if the accent color shades are supported using the `is_accent_palette_supported` boolean.